home

 Examinations and Fees

 We take the eye examination procedure very seriously and therefore allow up to 45 minutes for your appointment as this allows our optometrist to ensure a complete health check on your eyes together with providing the best possible spectacle or contact lens prescription.
-All the functions of the eye examination are individually performed by your qualified optometrist, not a clinical assistant.
-We also have close connections with ophthalmology specialists in Harley Street, King’s College, St Thomas' and Blackheath Hospitals should further clinical investigations be required.
+We also have close connections with ophthalmology specialists in Harley Street, King’s College, St Thomas' and other specialist clinics should further clinical investigations be required.

 Our fees: